viniciusteixeiradias/semantic-release/README.md

 # Feature
 - chore: a # feature/a
 - chore: b (Finish PR with fix and no squash) # feature/ab
-- fix: abc (Finish PR without fix and no squash) #feature/abc
+- fix: abc (Finish PR without fix and no squash) #feature/abc // This has generated version but shouldnt
+- fix: abcd (Finish PR without fix and clear body, no squash) #feature/abcd